AndnixSH/Forza-Horizon-5-Afking/README.md

 - Use [Autohotkey](https://www.autohotkey.com/) and use my [AHK script](https://github.com/AndnixSH/Forza-Horizon-5-AFK-Driving/releases).
 Simply double click to run in background.
 Press F8 to hold down W key.
 If you want to stop the script, exit from system tray icon

 #### Controller
 - If you have an Xbox controller, use rubberband or hair tie on the right trigger (RT) to hold it down.
+(See image below)
 - If you have Playstation controller, you will need to setup ViGEm.
-It might be hard to use rubberband on PS3 controller, but you can put clips to hold the R2 down
+It might be hard to use rubberband on PS3 controller, but you can put clips to hold the R2 down (See image below)

 #### Multitasking
 Use [DisplayFusion](https://www.displayfusion.com/).
 Prevent Window Deactivation is a PAID feature